alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Updates:**
 -   Record links updated to support a Flow running in a Community
 -   Allow the use of a Flow variable to set the Maximum Number of Rows value
+-   Changed display of error messages to match Salesforce standard

 **Bug Fixes:**
 -   Fixed links when running in a Sandbox whose name started with the letter c